papachristoumarios/sade/README.md

 ## :question: What is SADE?

 SADE (abbreviated as Software Architecture with Document Embeddings) is a library for studying and recovering the architectures of complex softwares systems.
-Our approach uses a combination of document embeddings on the source code provided by **Doc2Vec** as well as the existing structure of the codebase via the call graph.
+Our approach uses a combination of document embeddings on the source code provided by **Doc2Vec** as well as the existing structure of the codebase via the **call graphs**, produced by **CScout**.

 Document embeddings have never been used before to study the architecture of a software system.
-We will construct a geometric graph on a metric space and iteratively and form communities in this graph ariving at a layered architecture viewed from the call graph perspective.
-It has been applied on the Linux Kernel codebase and will be compared to its existing architecture using **MoJo** distance as a clusterings metric as well as, compare its stability and extremity compared to other Software Clusterings.
+We will construct a geometric graph on a pseudo-metric space and iteratively and form communities in this graph, creating clusters that represent modules of software using the **Louvain Algorithm**.
+The proposed evaluation metrics for software clusterings are **stability**, **authoritativeness** (closeness to the ground truth)  and **extremity** (avoiding the creation of very small or very large clusters).

+This project was curated for the **ESEC/FSE 2019 Student Research Competition**.
+You can read the paper [here](https://dl.acm.org/citation.cfm?id=3342483) as well as the [slides](https://github.com/papachristoumarios/software-clusterings-with-vector-semantics-and-call-graph/raw/master/slides/slides.pdf).

 The software is released under the MIT License.